 How to cook liver

-You can also use a heavy-duty cheese grater like this one to grate frozen liver into chili, burgers, or meatballs to mask the taste.
+You can also use a heavy-duty cheese grater like this one to grate a small amount of frozen liver into chili, burgers, or meatballs to mask the taste.
 Liver pâté is also a great “starter liver.”
+(Babies often LOVE it!)

 As with all real food, be sure you’re also mixing in plenty of other sources of nutrition – like egg yolks, vegetables, wild-caught fish, and other pasture-raised animal products.